ACM-SIGBED/emsoft/README.md

 `make authors`) or to output the conference information in a different format (e.g., in html for a website or LaTeX for a report).

+The script is written in [OCaml >= 4.11.1](https://ocaml.org).
+The easiest way to install the necessary dependencies is to run `sudo apt-get -y install ocaml` (or similar).